-The program critical path was revised in October due to delays on the Electrification contract.
-Balfour Beatty Infrastructure Inc. (BBII) continues to progress signals design and construction effort below baseline productivity levels.
-The incorporation of this delay has resulted in a three month delay to BBII's substantial completion and a shift of the program critical path from vehicles to electrification.
+The program critical path was revised in November due to delays on the EMU contract.
+Stadler continues to progress in EMU Manufacturing effort below baseline productivity levels due to COVID-19.
+The incorporation of this delay has resulted in a two-month delay to the 14th Trainset acceptance date and a shift of the program critical path from Electrification to EMU Manufacturing.
+This remains a fluid situation as the effect of COVID-19 on Stadler during the upcoming winter months remains unknown.
+These delays continue to be examined for potential impact on Revenue Service Date (RSD).